SPK1997/CPURaytracer/README.md

 - This ray starts at the intersection point and travels in the direction of the light source.
 - If this shadow ray intersects any other object before reaching the light, it means the light is blocked, and point P lies in shadow.
 - If no object obstructs the shadow ray, then the light reaches point P, and we proceed with lighting calculations (diffuse, specular)

 ---

+## Modelling Reflections of other objects on surface

+To make surfaces look shiny or mirror-like, we simulate how light bounces off them.
+When a ray of light hits a reflective object, we send another ray in the direction it would bounce — just like how you'd see your reflection in a mirror.

+This new ray continues the same process: it might hit something else, reflect again, and so on.
+We recursively repeat this bounce a few times to create realistic reflections, but stop after a set limit to avoid infinite loop (like mirror infront of mirror scenario)

+Limitation
+Right now, all of this happens on the main thread — and since every pixel may involve multiple recursive rays, the UI can freeze.
+Using Web Workers to offload this heavy computation can make rendering much smoother and faster.

+---